keras-team/keras-io/templates/getting_started/faq.md

 ***Special case of the `BatchNormalization` layer***

-Consider a `BatchNormalization` layer in the frozen part of a model that's used for fine-tuning.

-It has long been debated whether the moving statistics of the `BatchNormalization` layer should stay frozen or adapt to the new data.
-Historically, `bn.trainable = False` would only stop backprop but would not prevent the training-time statistics update.
-After extensive testing, we have found that it is *usually* better to freeze the moving statistics in fine-tuning use cases. **Starting in TensorFlow 2.0, setting `bn.trainable = False` will *also* force the layer to run in inference mode.**
+For a `BatchNormalization` layer, setting `bn.trainable = False` will also make its `training` call argument default to `False`, meaning that the layer will no update its state during training.

 This behavior only applies for `BatchNormalization`.
 For every other layer, weight trainability and "inference vs training mode" remain independent.

 ---